synaq/api-quick-start/README.md

 ### Deleting a distribution list

-Unlike mailboxes, active distribution lists must first be "deleted" from the platform before being deleted from the API records, in the same way domains are deleted, by posting an asynchronous `Delete` action for the DL.
+Unlike mailboxes, active distribution lists must be "deleted" from the platform in the same way domains are deleted, by posting an asynchronous `Delete` action for the DL.

 **Deletion of an active DL from the platform**